NitorCreations/ndt-project-template/README.md

 required CI tools that are needed to bake rest of the component that are defined in the project.

-  1. Reserve a one elastic IP to be assigned for jenkins
+  1. Reserve a one elastic IP to be assigned for jenkins.
-  2. Create needed baking roles into project with following command `ndt bootstrap bakery-roles??`
+  2. Create needed baking roles into project with following command `ndt bootstrap bakery-roles`.
-  3. Create necessary keypair for accessing instance(s)
+  3. Create necessary keypair for accessing instance(s).
-  4. TODO do some secrets magic `ndt setup-fetch-secrets` ?
-Don't remember why...
+  4. Run `ndt setup-fetch-secrets` to setup tooling to use those accesses.
-  5. Bake jenkins itself with `ndt bake-image jenkins jenkins-bakery` (where jenkins refers to component and jenkins-bakery to the stack)
+  5. Bake jenkins itself with `ndt bake-image jenkins jenkins-bakery` (where jenkins refers to component and jenkins-bakery to the stack).
   6. After baking we can deploy the jenkins stack with command `ndt deploy-stack jenkins jenkins-bakery`
   7. Now you should go and assign reserved elastic IP into newly created instance
-  8. TODO Go and install required tools for baking?
+  8. Access Jenkins instance and install plugins required for baking:
+     * `Process job DSLs`

 ### Setup components of the stack to bakery